 The treatment tactics of oesophageal motility diseases have undergone unbroken development over the years with the patenting of technological advances and the introduction of modern gastroenterological diagnostics that help to establish a correct surgical indication.
+As a result, standardized care has emerged in specialized centres that not only focuses on direct clinical conditions, but also includes a specific algorithm for assessing the success of treatment and the effects of interventions during patient follow-up.
 Minimally invasive surgical procedures on the oesophagus, with adequate proficiency and a stable radiological, internal medicine and intensive care infrastructure, no longer carry an extreme risk, and the surgical burden is significantly lower than in conventional surgeries.
 Together, these factors result in rapid recovery of patients and a good long-term quality of life.
+However, these benefits can only be realised if all professionals responsible for diagnosing and treating the patient agree on an individualized treatment, in other words, to help find the best option for the situation, be it conservative or surgical.
 The surgical solution for functional diseases of the oesophagus can actually be considered palliative, as there is no possibility of causal treatment according to the current state of our science.
-In fact, all operative efforts are aimed at eliminating the already established abnormal muscle function and the resulting secondary pathological manifestations (diverticula and oesophageal dilatation) in order to prevent potential subsequent serious complications (oesophageal perforation and oesophageal cancer).
+In fact, all operative efforts are aimed at eliminating the already established abnormal muscle function and the resulting secondary pathological manifestations (diverticula and oesophageal dilatation) in order to prevent potential subsequent serious complications (esophageal perforation and oesophageal cancer).
+For this reason, it is extremely important that patients who seek medical attention for upper gastrointestinal syndrome receive the highest possible standard of treatment, regardless of whether they are young or old.
 Based on the literature, the benefits of the minimal access approach and less radical surgery of the oesophagus in all cervical, thoracic and abdominal sections are indisputable, their efficacy is outstanding, and the results of late follow-up are convincing.